 - When olive oil starts to shimmer, add chicken to the skillet and cook until browned and cooked through, about 8-9 minutes.
 When chicken is nearly done, stir in the minced garlic and cook for the final minute.

-- In a small bowl, whisk together soy sauce, hoisin sauce, sriracha sauce, rice vinegar, cornstarch, honey, and water.
-Pour over the cooked chicken and stir until the chicken is coated.
+- Stir the prepared sauce, then pour it over the cooked chicken and stir until the chicken is coated.

 - Serve over rice, topped with chopped green onion and sesame seeds, if desired.